-- There is a frequently seen confusion with respect to the definition of agile coaching: coaching focus (e.g. enterprise vs. team) is confused with coaching alignment (centralized vs. decentralized) within an organization - Centralized coaching departments run the risk of turning into a single-specialty organizational silos that are locally optimized for their own expansion and personal success; they are also removed from real action.
-The reasoning behind: standardization has its weaknesses. - Centralized coaching is often limited to being "responsible for introducing KPIs, documentation of script-style-one-size-fits-all best practices and cookie-cutting approaches".
-This leads to system gaming by other departments and organizational silos that must "meet numbers goals" - Centralized Agile coaching makes sense only when it takes place within an organization that is small enough to be effectively managed front-to-back (including its all organizational layers) and is genuinely supportive of its own coaches, by providing them with "organizational immunity" and operational safety - to enable them perform their challenging duties - The main advantage of decentralized coaching approach is that coaches are close to real action: deeply engaged with products/services, and are intimately engaged with senior leadership.
-Decentralized coaching is deep & narrow (as opposed to being broad and shallow) and takes time to cause meaningful and sustainable organizational changes.
+- There is a frequently seen confusion with respect to the definition of Agile coaching: coaching focus (e.g., enterprise vs. team) is confused with coaching alignment (centralized vs. decentralized) within an organization - Centralized coaching departments run the risk of turning into single-specialty organizational silos that are locally optimized for their own expansion and personal success; they are also removed from real action-the reasoning behind this: standardization has its weaknesses - Centralized coaching is often limited to being "responsible for introducing KPIs, documentation of "script-style-one-size-fits-all best practices and cookie-cutting approaches."
+This leads to system gaming by other departments and organizational silos that must "meet numbers goals" - Centralized Agile coaching makes sense only when it takes place within an organization that is small enough to be effectively managed front-to-back (including all its organizational layers) and is genuinely supportive of its own coaches by providing them with "organizational immunity" and operational safety, enabling them to perform their challenging duties - The main advantage of decentralized coaching approach is that coaches are close to real action: deeply engaged with products/services, and they are intimately engaged with senior leadership.
+Decentralized coaching is deep and narrow (as opposed to being broad and shallow) and takes time to cause meaningful and sustainable organizational changes